mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 ## Iterators, Iterables, Comprehensions

 ## Classes (Object-oriented Programming)
-* The super() builtin returns a proxy object, a substitute object that can call methods of the base class via delegation.
+* The super() built-in returns a proxy object, a substitute object that can call methods of the base class via delegation.
 Indirection call or ability to reference base object with super().

   ``` python
   class Animal(object):